-Are Muslim sportspeople at a disadvantage during the month of Ramadan because adhering to the rules of fasting negatively impacts their athletic performance?
+Are Muslim sports people at a disadvantage during the month of Ramadan because adhering to the rules of fasting negatively impacts their athletic performance?

-In April, a team of Tunisian scientists published a paper addressing addressing this question.
+A team of Tunisian scientists published a paper addressing addressing this question.
 They tested eight elite teenage karate athletes on three occasions: one week before Ramadan, at the end of the first week of the holy month and at the end of the last week.

 All of the test subjects held at least a black belt 1st Dan and had been training for two hours a day for five days a week for a minimum of three years.
 They observed the traditional Ramadan fast, abstaining from any food and fluid between sunrise and sunset every day while continuing their normal training schedule for the entire month.

-Read: The best breakfast to keep you sustained during the Ramadan
+Read: The best breakfast to keep you sustained during the Ramadan fast

 On each chosen day, the athletes were asked to perform a series of elbow flexion exercises, contracting the muscles of their upper right arm at maximum and at 75 percent effort.
 Immediately afterwards, the researchers measured not only their levels of athletic performance and fatigue, but also their response times to visual stimuli when seated in front of a computer screen.

 These tests were conducted to assess the young sportsmen’s fitness as well as the status of their cognitive abilities.
 Being physically strong and fast at reacting to external factors, like an attacking strike from an opponent, are both crucial attributes of high-performing karate athletes.
 The test subjects’ physiological characteristics and diets were also monitored for the duration of the study.

 The results are very interesting.
 For one, they indicate that the athletes’ daily consumption of energy and water actually increased during Ramadan despite the restrictions placed on them by the fast.
 This did not, however, alter either their body mass or their body mass index significantly.
 They were thus able to maintain their normal energy levels.